mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Additional skills can be added to further specialize a character.
 A scientist, for example, will likely have Electronics (computers) and Science, while a navy fighter pilot will have Pilot (small craft).
 The referee can add skills and equipment as they feel appropriate to the character’s role in the adventure.

 PATRONS AND MISSIONS Patrons are characters in positions of power, authority, influence or dire need who employ the Travellers and give them missions.
 Sometimes, the reward from a mission will be purely financial – the Travellers might be hired as bodyguards, mercenaries, couriers, thieves or scouts for a few hundred or a few thousand Credits.
-Other missions will have less tangible rewards, such as being owed a favour by the patron, acquisition of status or influence, or just the knowledge of having done the right thing.
+Other missions will have less tangible rewards, such as being owed a favor by the patron, acquisition of status or influence, or just the knowledge of having done the right thing.

 While the referee should normally design missions in detail, tailoring events to the skills and personalities of the Travellers, random missions can be generated in a hurry by using the tables in this chapter.